U.N. welcomes EU migrant plan, says test is whether lives saved

 The EU's assurances meant the operation would have capacity, resources and scope comparable to Italy's Mare Nostrum rescue operation, which was ended six months ago, the U.N. refugee agency (UNHCR) said.

-"UNHCR believes they are an important first step toward collective European action," spokesman Adrian Edwards told a news briefing.
+"UNHCR believes they are an important first step towards collective European action," spokesman Adrian Edwards told a news briefing.

 "If you are a refugee fleeing war, by definition you can't return to your home, you can't return to the place you fled from.
 And there has to be some safe, genuine alternative to getting on these boats," Edwards said.